omni-us/jsonargparse/README.rst

 When a class is decorated with :func:`.final` there shouldn't be any derived subclass.
 Using a final class as a type hint works similar to subclasses.
-The difference is that the init args are given directly in a dictionary without specifying a :code:`class_path`.
+The difference is that the init args are given directly in a dictionary without specifying a ``class_path``.
 Therefore, the code below would accept the corresponding yaml structure.

 .. testsetup:: final_classes